fridzema/ai-weekly-changelog-action/README.md

   changelog:
     runs-on: ubuntu-latest
     permissions:
-      contents: write # Write permission for committing
+      contents: write # Required for committing changelog
-      # For dry-run only, use: contents: read
+      # Note: For dry_run only, you can use: contents: read

     steps:
-      - name: Generate Changelog
+      - name: Generate Weekly Changelog
         uses: fridzema/ai-weekly-changelog-action@main
         with:
+          # Required
           openrouter_api_key: ${{ secrets.OPENROUTER_API_KEY }}

+          # Optional - All parameters with fallbacks
           days_back: ${{ inputs.days_back || '7' }}
+          model: ${{ inputs.model || 'openai/gpt-5-mini' }}
           language: ${{ inputs.language || 'English' }}
           extended: ${{ inputs.extended || false }}
           force: ${{ inputs.force || false }}
           dry_run: ${{ inputs.dry_run || false }}
 ```

+**How to use**:
+1. Copy this file to `.github/workflows/changelog.yml` in your repository
+2. Add `OPENROUTER_API_KEY` to your repository secrets
+3. Go to **Actions** tab → **Generate Weekly Changelog** → **Run workflow**
+4. Select your desired options from the dropdowns
+5. Click **Run workflow**

+**Testing workflow**:
+- Start with `dry_run: true` to preview without committing
+- Try different models to see which produces better output
+- Use `extended: true` for detailed statistics and file changes
+- Use `force: true` to regenerate an existing week's entry

+💡 **Pro tip**: See [.github/workflows/example-full.yml](.github/workflows/example-full.yml) for a fully documented, copy-paste ready example with all parameters and detailed comments.

 ### Common Mistakes to Avoid